Cummins is sponsoring this look at a fall national park road trip from Arizona to the Canadian Rockies.

 Since the North Rim stays open until mid-October, it could be the first or the last national park on this itinerary as most of the other parks close a bit sooner.

 Next, we’re headed to Jackson, Wyoming.
 Yes, we’ll be driving past Zion National Park but there’s only so much time before the snow falls, so let’s continue on to Grand Teton National Park.

 Finding fall color at Grand Teton National Park

 Autumn blazes gloriously at Grand Teton National Park in Jackson, Wyoming.
-While admiring the fall colors, watch for elk at the National Elk Refuge, drive the Teton Park Road for grand vistas and a visit to the serene Chapel of the Configuration.
-Spend a morning hiking to Hidden Falls Trail combined with a boat ride on Jenny Lake.
+While admiring the fall colors, watch for elk at the National Elk Refuge, drive the Teton Park Road for grand vistas and visit the serene Chapel of the Configuration.
+Spend a morning hiking to Hidden Falls combined with a boat ride on Jenny Lake.